dBankCore/steemconnect-sdk/README.md

 ## Getting Started
-For general information about SteemConnect V2 and setting up your app please see this post from @noisy: [How to configure SteemConnect v2 and use it with your application](https://busy.org/steemconnect/@noisy/how-to-configure-steemconnect-v2-and-use-it-with-your-application-how-it-works-and-how-it-is-different-from-v1)
+For general information about DPayId V2 and setting up your app please see this post from @jared: [How to configure DPayId v2 and use it with your application](https://dsite.io/dpayid/@jared/how-to-configure-dpayid-and-use-it-with-your-application-and-how-it-works)

-### Include the SC2 SDK in your HTML page
+### Include the DPID SDK in your HTML page
-You can download a minified version of sc2.js here: [https://steemit.github.io/example-steemconnect-angular/sc2.min.js](https://steemit.github.io/example-steemconnect-angular/sc2.min.js) and include it in your HTML page:
+You can download a minified version of dpid.js here: [https://dpays.github.io/example-dpayid-angular/dpid.min.js](https://dpays.github.io/example-dpayid-angular/dpid.min.js) and include it in your HTML page:
 ```
-<script src="/scripts/sc2.min.js"></script>
+<script src="/scripts/dpid.min.js"></script>
 ```

 ## SDK Methods
 ### Init SDK
 Call the Initialize() method when your app first loads to initialize the SDK:
 ```
-var sc2 = require('sc2-sdk');
+var dpid = require('@dpay/id');

-var api = sc2.Initialize({
+var api = dpid.Initialize({
   app: 'busy',
   callbackURL: 'http://localhost:8000/demo/',
   accessToken: 'access_token',